 In partnership with Jump Rhythm Jazz Project, he has received grants from the Illinois Arts Council, the Elizabeth F. Cheney Foundation, the Gaylord and Dorothy Donnelley Foundation, and the Richard Driehaus Foundation.

-Partnered Swing Dancing as Source of Collaborative Decision-Making;
+- SDS-Based Partnered Swing Dancing as Source of Collaborative Decision-Making

-American Rhythm Dancing@ and the African American Performance Aesthetic
+- American Rhythm Singing-Dancing and the African-American Performance Aesthetic